Vyral/shannon-doser/about.md

 ### Stephanie Vielhauer

-Honesty, integrity, and a passion for helping others are the core of Stephanie's business philosophy.
+Honesty, integrity, and a passion for helping others are the core of Stephanie’s business philosophy.
 A native of Shawnee, KS and a graduate of Kansas State University, her love of family drew her back to KC to marry her husband, George.
 A mother of 3 daughters, Stephanie was licensed in 2018 and began her career with SDG and Associates.
 Now an integral part of the team, Stephanie works hand in hand with Cami Savage to provide outstanding communication and customer service to their clients.

 ---